datalad-handbook/book/docs/beyond_basics/101-170-dataladrun.rst

 You can find the submit file used in this analyses in the findoutmore below.

-.. findoutmore:: HTCondor submit file
+.. findoutmore:: HTCondor submit file fmriprep_all_participants.submit

    .. code-block:: bash